Second Chechen War: Status

 Ramzan Kadyrov, the current president of the Chechnya, has also stated the war is over.
 Others believe the war ended in 2003 with the passage of a Moscow-backed constitutional referendum and the election of pro-Moscow president Akhmad Kadyrov, while some consider the conflict on-going.
 Some independent observers, including Álvaro Gil-Robles, the human rights envoy for the Council of Europe, and Louise Arbour, the UN High Commissioner for Human Rights, have said that the war has largely concluded as of 2006.

 The separatists denied that the war was over, and guerrilla warfare continued throughout the North Caucasus.
-Colonel Sulim Yamadayev, Chechnya's second most powerful loyalist warlord after Kadyrov, also denied that the war is over.
+Colonel Yamadayev, Chechnya's second most powerful loyalist warlord after Kadyrov, also denied that the war is over.
 In March 2007, Yamadayev claimed there were well over 1,000 separatists and foreign Islamic militants entrenched in the mountains of Chechnya alone: "The war is not over, the war is far from being over.
 What we are facing now is basically a classic partisan war and my prognosis is that it will last two, three, maybe even five more years."
 According to the CIA factbook, Russia has severely disabled the Chechen separatist movement, although sporadic violence still occurs throughout the North Caucasus.
 The overall security situation in Chechnya remains exceedingly difficult to accurately report due to the near monopoly the Russian government has on media covering the issue.
 In May 2007, Amnesty International refuted claims by the government that the conflict has ended, stating "while large-scale military operations have been reduced, the conflict continues."
 The strength of the separatists has for many years been unknown.
 Although Russia has killed a lot of separatists throughout the war, many young fighters have joined the separatists.

 An estimation, based on the war reports, shows that in the past three years Federal casualties are higher than the number of coalition casualties of the War in Afghanistan (2001–2021).

-With the abolition of the Chechen Republic of Ichkeria and the proclamation of the Caucasus Emirate by the president of the separatist movement Dokka Umarov, the conflict in Chechnya and the rest of the North Caucasus is often referred to as the "War in the North Caucasus".
+With the abolition of the Chechen Republic of Ichkeria and the proclamation of the Caucasus Emirate by Umarov, the conflict in Chechnya and the rest of the North Caucasus is often referred to as the "War in the North Caucasus".
 The Russian government has given no new name to the conflict while most international observers still refer to it as a continuation of the Second Chechen War.